lwindolf/DevOps-Trouble-Map/README.md

 Note that the project is pre-alpha right now.

 Server Installation
 --------------------

-Install dependencies on Debian/Ubuntu:

-     apt-get install netcat redis-server python-redis python-bottle python-requests python-configparser

-Alternatively install the Python dependencies with PIP:
+The DOTM server has the following dependencies

+- netcat
+- redis-server
+- Python modules
+  - redis
-     pip3 install bottle
+  - bottle
-     pip3 install -r dotm-monitor/requirements.txt
+  - requests
+  - configparser

-And install the server with
+To automatically install the server including its dependencies on Debian/Ubuntu simply run

-    autoreconf -i
-    ./configure
-    make && make install

-You then might want to add a start script.
-There is a LSB Debian start script provided which you can install on Debian as following:

-    cp dotm_backend/dotm_backend.rc /etc/init.d/dotm_backend
-    chmod a+x /etc/init.d/dotm_backend
-    update-rc.d dotm_backend defaults
-    /etc/init.d/dotm_backend start

-To use the frontend with Apache you can use the provided example Apache 2.4 config.
-On a Debian like setup you need to run:

-    ln -s /usr/local/share/dotm_frontend/apache-2.4.conf /etc/apache2/conf-enabled/dotm.conf
-    /etc/init.d/apache2 reload
+    scripts/install-server.sh

 Agent Installation
 ------------------

+To automatically install the dotm_node agent simply run

+    scripts/install-agent.sh

-The DOTM agent is to be installed on all monitored servers.
-It can be build as following
+Of course as the agent is to be run on all monitored systems its single binary should be distributed to all nodes using your favourite automation tool.

-    cd dotm_node/
-    autoreconf -i
-    ./configure
-    make && make install

-The client is comprised of only a single binary "dotm_node" that should be shipped by any automation tool you run.

-There is an LSB Debian style init script provided which you can install on Debian as following:

-    cp dotm_node/dotm_node.rc /etc/init.d/dotm_node
-    chmod a+x /etc/init.d/dotm_node
-    update-rc.d dotm_node defaults
-    /etc/init.d/dotm_node start

 Software Stack